 Another option for saving money on your currency is to look into getting an overseas spending card.
 You’ll need to apply at least three weeks in advance of your holiday, but some of these cards will give you the same exchange rates that the banks themselves will get.
 Whether it’s the Halifax Clarity MasterCard with its low ATM withdrawal fees and perfect exchange rate, or the Barclaycard Platinum Visa with no withdrawal fees, it can be one of your cheapest and safest options.
 Just make sure you pay back in full every month or risk the interest building up.

-For more information, don’t hesitate to contact us!
+For more information, don’t hesitate to contact us or apply now!